-When running a business, your goal is to thrive and prosper.
-Taking out loans and other types of credit card debt can be a risky strategy but could effectively allow your business to grow in the long term.
+When running a business, your goal is for it to thrive and prosper.
+Taking out loans and other types of credit can be a risky strategy but in the long term could effectively allow your business to grow.

-However, sometimes in business, some things happen beyond your control.
-Changes in the economic environment can negatively impact your business, and as your costs start to outweigh your profits, you are left with a mountain of business debts to pay off.
+However, sometimes in business there are things that happen that are beyond your control.
+Changes in the economic environment can negatively impact your business and as your costs start to outweigh your profits, you are left with a mountain of business debts to pay off.

-Business tax, utility bills and rent arrears can be just some of the types of business debts discussed in this guide.
-We will also explore what causes business debt and what debt solutions offer to get you back to rerunning your business.
+Business tax, utility bills and rent arrears can be just some of the types of business debts we will be discussing in this guide.
+We will also explore what causes business debt and what debt solutions are on offer to get you back on track in running your business again.

 HRMC are responsible for collecting Income Tax, National Insurance and VAT (Value Added Tax).
-This type of debt for a business is a priority debt, so it is essential to act immediately if you find yourself in debt with any of these.
+This type of debt for a business is a priority debt, so if you find yourself in debt with any of these then it is important to act immediately.
 Read our section on how to deal with business tax debt below.

-The HRMC can act more swiftly than other creditors, and there are ways in which they can legally recover the money owed to them.
+The HRMC can act swiftly than other creditors and there are ways in which they can legally recover the money that is owed to them.

-Business rates are taxes which you must pay to the Council.
-It is vital that if you have ceased trading, then you tell them immediately.
-Just like HRMC debt, business rates are classified as priority debts, so it is crucial that if you do find yourself in arrears that you contact the Council and agree on a payment plan with them to pay it off.
-However, there are ways in which you might be entitled to ‘relief’ from your business rates, so it would be worth checking if this is the case.
+Business rates are taxes which you must pay to the council.
+It is vital that if you have ceased trading then you tell them immediately.
+Just like HRMC debt, business rates are classed as priority debts, so it is important that if you do find yourself in arrears that you contact the council and agree on a payment plan with them to pay it off.
+There are, however, ways in which you might be entitled to ‘relief’ from your business rates so it would be worthwhile checking if this is the case.

 Gas, electricity, and water are essential in running your business.
-If you have debts regarding gas and electricity from your business premises, this debt can be assigned to your home account if your accounts are in the same name and provided by the same supplier.
-As a result, the energy suppliers have the right to disconnect your supply, so it is crucial to prioritise this debt.
+If you have debts regarding gas and electricity from your business premises, then this debt can be assigned to your home account if your accounts are in the same name and provided by the same supplier.
+As a result, the energy suppliers have the right to disconnect your supply, so it is important to treat this debt as a priority.

-This is treated slightly differently for water arrears as your water can no longer be disconnected from your home.
-Still, they can get a CCJ (County Court Judgement) out against you again, treat the bill as a priority and build it into your budget.
+For water arrears, this is treated slightly differently as your water can no longer be disconnected from your home, but they can get a CCJ (County Court Judgement) out against you again treat the bill as a priority and build it into your budget.

 Business suppliers are companies that provide goods and services to your business.
-Although it is essential to pay your debts on time as this could sever relationships with your suppliers, businesses often see this as not as necessary as the other debts above.
-This is because your suppliers can use debt collection agencies to recover the money.
-However, they do not hold the same power as the HMRC or Council in demanding payment on the arrears.
+Although it is important to pay your debts on time as this could sever relationships with your suppliers, quite often businesses see this as not as important as the other debts above.
+This is because your suppliers can use debt collection agencies to recover the money however, they do not hold the same power as the HMRC or council in terms of demanding payment on the arrears.

 What causes business debt?

-When running a business, you want to show yourself and others that the money you have invested proves to be successful.
+When running a business, you want to show yourself and others the money you have invested is proving to be successful.
 However, when your business starts to struggle, you often think that one big project or revenue stream will save your business from failing.

-Increasing energy costs, changes in your market sector, and cancelled orders are just some things that can cause a business to get into debt.
-Instead, as a business owner, it is vital to take a proactive approach to run your business and get help when it is needed the most.
+Increasing energy costs, changes in your market sector, cancelled orders are just some of the things that can cause a business to get into debt.
+Instead, as a business owner, it is important to take a proactive approach to running your business and get help when it is needed the most.

 What should I do if my business is in debt?

-Suppose you find yourself in a situation where your business has debt problems and is worried about bankruptcy or insolvency.
-In that case, it is crucial to take some steps before you look at alternative debt solutions available to you.
+If you find yourself in a situation where your business has debt problems, and you are worried about bankruptcy or insolvency then it is important to take some steps before you look at alternative debt solutions available to you.

-If you are struggling to pay your debts, then communication is vital.
+If you are struggling to pay your debts, then communication is key.
 The success of any struggling business is tackling your issues head-on rather than burying your head in the sand.

 Pick up that phone or send that email and see if you can speak to your creditors about coming up with a repayment plan to help you get out of this troubling scenario.